 A history of heresy

-The Shack, an upcoming film adaption of the novel by William Paul Young, is igniting controversy within Christian circles.
+When The Shack premiered years ago, it ignited controversy within Christian circles.
 These hails of heresy are not reserved to The Shack, however.
 Christianity has a long history with so-called heretics.

 Augustine didn’t believe in literal creationism.
 Heretic.